carvinjaysellguiao-commits/ECE-2112-PA-4/README.md

 df.head()
 ```

+This cell imports the required libraries using ``import pandas as pd`` and ``import matplotlib.pyplot as plt``.
+Pandas is used for handling and analyzing tabular data, while Matplotlib is used for creating visualizations such as bar charts.
+The following cell loads the dataset using ``pd.read_excel()`` and stores it in the DataFrame ``df``.
+The function ``df.head()`` is used to display the first few rows to verify that the data and column names are correctly loaded.

 ## A. Visayas Communication Dataframe
 This problem focuses on applying multiple logical conditions to isolate a specific subset of student records.
-In this problem, we are tasked to filter the datasets for Visayas students in the communication track, retaining only the five specific columns, and display the resulting DataFrame with its row count.
+In this problem, we are tasked with filtering the dataset for Visayas students in the communication track, retaining only the five specific columns, and displaying the resulting DataFrame with its row count.
 ```python
 VisComm = df[
     (df["Hometown"] == "Visayas") &